project-chip/connectedhomeip/examples/window-app/bouffalolab/README.md

 # `Bouffalo Lab`

-This example functions as a light bulb device type, with on/off and level capabilities and uses a test Vendor ID (VID) and a Product ID (PID) of **0x8005**.
+This example functions as a window-app and uses a test Vendor ID (VID) and a Product ID (PID) of **0x8005**.

 The steps were verified on `Bouffalo Lab` BL602 and BL706 development board.